How to write a business plan

 5. Your unique selling point (USP)

+What’s different about your business compared with competitors?
 Highlight the strengths and weaknesses of the competition and show how your product or service stands out.

 7. How and where your business will operate

-8. Your financial requirements
+8. Your financials